mrinal013/itbz/README.txt

 Admin part -----
 1. Create 2 admin pages
   a.
-Special URL Setting : From this page admin can create product's special page url.
-Page url's prefix is upto customer account page + slug.
-Also, consumer key and consumer secret field should set on this page.
+Special URL Setting: From this page, admin can create a product's special page slug.
+Page URL's prefix is up to the customer account page + slug.
+Also, the WooCommerce consumer key and consumer secret field should set on this page.
   b.
-Videos : : From this page admin can show and download all videos uploaded by customer.
+Videos:  From this page, admin can show and download all videos uploaded by the customers.

 My account part -----
-2. Create a new page on customer account, based on product ordered.
+2. Get a new page on the customer account, based on the product ordered.
 It shows like a tab.
-3. In this page there are 3 parts
-  a.
-Video upload section
-  b.
-This customer video section
+3. On this page, there are 3 parts a.
+Video upload section b.
+This customer video section c.
-  c.
 Other customer's video section

 ## Test instructions:
 1. Install this plugin as normal.
 2. It has WooCommerce dependency.
 Minimum WC version 4.0 required.
-3. After activate this plugin, we get 2 admin pages under ITBZ admin menu.
+3. After activating this plugin, we get 2 admin pages under ITBZ admin menu.
 These are - Settings and Videos
-4. At "Settings" page we can provide these
+4. At the "Settings" page we can provide followings:
 a. product id
 b. special page slug
 c.
 WooCommerce consumer key.
-You can get it from WooCommerce->Settings->Advanced->REST API page.
+I created it from WooCommerce->Settings->Advanced->REST API page.
   d.
 WooCommerce consumer secret.
-You can get it from WooCommerce->Settings->Advanced->REST API page.
+I created it from WooCommerce->Settings->Advanced->REST API page.
   e.
-Firebase configure options.
-It requires, because I use firebase as cloud storage.
+Firebase configures options.
+It requires because I use firebase as cloud storage.
- 5. At "Videos" page admin will see uploaded video.
+ 5. At the "Videos" page admin will see uploaded video.
 Admin can download this video also.
- 6. Customer which have bought special product, will be aligable to special page, which were defined by admin.
+ 6. Customer who has bought the special product will be eligible to a special page, which was defined by admin.
- 7. At this special page, customer can upload video of mp4 format with 20mb to 200mb size at top "upload" area.
+ 7. On this special page, customers can upload videos of mp4 format with 20mb to 200mb size at the top "upload" area.
- 8. If customer had uploaded any video previously, he can show and upload this video at middle "my videos" section.
+ 8. If the customer had uploaded any video previously, he can show and upload this video in the middle "my videos" section.
- 9. This customer can see other customers video at last "others videos" section, who also bought this product and uploaded video.
-This customer can not download other customers video.
+ 9. This customer can see other customers video at last "others videos" section, who also bought this product and uploaded a video.
+This customer can not download other customer's videos.
- 10. This special page url can not accessed by any guest user.
+ 10. This special page URL can not be accessed by any guest user.

 ## References
 1. https://github.com/mrinal013/wp-admin-vue